sinclairzx81/parsebox/readme.md

 ## Advanced

-ParseBox is an LL(1) parser, meaning it uses a single token of lookahead to make parsing decisions.
+ParseBox is an LL(1) parser.
 When building parsers for complex grammars, care must be taken to avoid infinite left recursion, which can occur if a recursive grammar refers back to itself in a way that causes the parser to enter an infinite loop.
 This is particularly common in expression parsers.

 ### Expression Parsing